Maria Menounos: Film, television, and radio

 In 2008, she became the host of Hollywood Green on the Planet Green network.
 In 2008, she had a role in the movie Tropic Thunder, and in the same year became the first (and to date the only) journalist to interview the entire Obama family as a whole.
 She also reported for NBC Nightly News.

 In May 2008, Menounos played in the AVP Cuervo Gold Crown Huntington Beach Open but was eliminated in the qualifying round.
 On July 13, 2008, she played in the celebrity softball game at Yankee Stadium in New York.
 In November 2008, when Richard Belzer fell ill, she filled in as host for the North Shore Animal League's Dogcatemy Celebrity Gala, which is held at NYC's Capitale.
 From 2009 to 2012, she hosted various reunion specials of MTV's The Real World and The Challenge.
-She appeared on the 2008 Knight Rider series episode "Fly By Knight", which aired on February 11, 2009; she played a DEA agent who is in charge of investigating a plane crash.
+She appeared on the 2008 Knight Rider series episode "Fly by Knight", which aired on February 11, 2009; she played a DEA agent who is in charge of investigating a plane crash.

 On August 4, 2011, it was announced that she would join Warner Bros.'s Extra, where she co-hosted the show with Mario Lopez.
 She also had on-air duties at Dr. Drew's Lifechangers, with plans to develop new projects.
 For her work on Extra, Menounos won a Daytime Emmy Award for Outstanding Entertainment News Program.
 She was a contestant on the 14th season of Dancing with the Stars partnering with Derek Hough.
 The couple was eliminated on May 15, 2012 placing fourth in the competition.
-In May 2013, Menounos began a new interview series called Conversations with Maria Menounos; Zoe Saldana was her first guest.
-On February 6 2012, Menounos did a show in only a New York giants bikini after losing a bet she place with her fellow host Lopez.
-After the Giants were defeated at Super Bowl XLVI, Menounos honored her word and wore nothing but a bikini on their next on air appearance.
+In May 2013, Menounos began a new interview series called Conversations with Maria Menounos; Zoe Saldaña was her first guest.
+On February 6 2012, Menounos did a show in only a New York giants bikini after losing a bet on the Patriots she placed with her fellow host Lopez.
+After the Giants won Super Bowl XLVI, Menounos honored her word and wore nothing but a bikini on their next on air appearance.